ForNextSoftwareDevelopment/Z80_RC2014/README.md

 ![Screenshot](ScreenShot2.png)

-A compact flash image is provided (zipped in the folder CompactFlash) to load in the compact flash tab page (next to the memory tab)
+A compact flash image is provided (zipped in the folder CompactFlash) to load in the compact flash tab page (next to the memory tab).
 It contains the CP/M boot sector and some test programs (sources available in the Sources folder):
 Remember when running a program you can allways halt it by pressing the 'Stop' button (red square) and resume again by pressing 'Run' (play sign), 'Fast' or 'Step'.

 ![Screenshot](ScreenShot3.png)

 You could run 'mandel' (type mandel in the terminal and enter) and get the following:
-(It's wise to disable the checkbox 'Show External Code' or it will take a long time.)
+(It's wise to disable the checkbox 'Show External Code' or it will take a long time)

 ![Screenshot](ScreenShot4.png)